Our story

 Medical literature is scattered across dozens of databases.
 Clinical trials are hard to find and harder to interpret.
 Research papers are written for specialists, not patients.
 And the systems meant to help — hospital libraries, Google searches, Facebook groups — weren't built for this problem.

 Mark had a background in healthtech and health AI.
-He started building tools for himself, then realised this was a problem shared by millions of Australians — the 2 million people estimated to be living with one of the 7,000+ known rare diseases.
+He started building tools for himself, then realised this was a problem shared by millions of people worldwide — anyone living with one of the 7,000+ known rare diseases faces the same challenge of finding and understanding the research on their condition.

 RareWays is the result.